 Don’t Overtop The Pizza

-You should also try to avoid to add too much sauce, cheese and toppings to your pizza.
+You should also try to avoid adding too much sauce, cheese, and toppings to your pizza.
 This will not necessarily make the pizza stick, but it will increase the baking time.
-If you attempt to remove the pizza from the oven before it’s done, it can stick to pizza stone.
-The reason overtopping increase the baking time is that to get crispy, the water in the pizza has to evaporate first.
+If you attempt to remove the pizza from the oven before it’s done, it can stick to the pizza stone.
+The reason overtopping increases the baking time is that to get crispy, the water in the pizza has to evaporate first.
 And all the added toppings will also add more water to the pizza.

 Clean Your New Pizza Stone Before You Use It for the First Time

 If you haven’t used the pizza stone before, you should clean it before use.
 You do that by wiping it with a wet cloth, using warm water.
 You should never soak the pizza stone in water!
 The reason is that the stone will absorb the water, and as a result, it can crack.
 You should also not use any soap on the pizza stone, because it will also absorb the soap.
 The last thing you want is soap-tasting pizza!